|Home | Undergraduate | Graduate | People | Courses | Research | Outreach | Resources | News and Events|

 Medford, MA 02155

 David started at Tufts in 1992, as an assistant professor of Education.
 He left in 1998 to be a professor of physics and curriculum & instruction at the University of Maryland, but he couldn't stay away—he's been back since 2010.
-His research is mainly in science education, K-16, and in that mainly in physics, including in his own teaching—David teaches in the Physics as well as in Education.
-Since coming to Tufts he's been working with the CEEO in engineering education research.
+His research is on learning and teaching in STEM fields, mainly physics, and at levels from K-16 and including in his own teaching—David teaches in Physics as well as in Education.
 Throughout he's focused on intuitive "epistemologies," how instructors interpret and respond to student thinking, and resource-based models of knowledge and reasoning.

 Visit David's web page.

 |© 2019 Tufts University | Privacy|